migdal-or/wtx-tech-challenge/README.md

 Also during this load step I'd add values to fields such as SOURCE_SYSTEM_CD, IS_ACTIVE_FLG, DELETED_FLG, EFFECTIVE_FROM_DTTM, EFFECTIVE_TO_DTTM and PROCESSED_DTTM.

 We need more knowledge on how the value_fob_usd is formatted: will it always use comma as a fractional part separator?
 If yes, is it linked to any locale?
-Now I hardcoded to treat comma sign as decimal separator.
+Now I have hardcoded to treat comma sign as decimal separator.

 What are the business requirements if data is incomplete?
 The actual data has an "i" for items_number, but since there is no use of this parameter I decided to ignore that and store it as text.